What’s at Stake

 Earthjustice successfully challenged the EPA’s approval of a massive new coal plant on Navajo land in New Mexico that would be one of the worst polluters in the nation if built.

-The coal plant, slated to be built in San Juan County New Mexico, is the nation's sixth largest emitter of carbon dioxide.
-Desert Rock would add another 12.7 million tons of carbon dioxide emissions per year and raise ozone levels in the area that are already at or near national ambient air quality standard limits.
-Burning coal at the plant will also add to the high levels of mercury in local rivers and lakes, many of which are already subject to fish-consumption advisories.
-Mercury is a powerful neurotoxin that can harm the brain, heart, kidneys, lungs and immune systems of people of all ages.
+Desert Rock Energy Facility, a 1,500-megawatt coal-fired power plant on Navajo land in San Juan County, New Mexico, would have become the nation's sixth largest emitter of carbon dioxide.
+The facility would dump another 12.7 million tons of carbon dioxide into the atmosphere each year and raise ozone levels in an area that is already at or near national ambient air quality standard limits.
+Burning coal at the plant will also add to the high levels of mercury to the atmosphere and to local rivers and lakes, many of which are already subject to fish consumption advisories and home to highly endangered fish.
+Mercury is also a powerful neurotoxin that can harm the brain, heart, kidneys, lungs and immune systems of people of all ages.

 When the Environmental Protection Agency’s approved an air quality permit for construction of Desert Rock, in northwest New Mexico, the agency failed to analyze Desert Rock's emissions of particulate matter, mercury and carbon dioxide and failed to impose the strictest level of pollutant controls required under the Clean Air Act.
 The agency also neglected to consult with wildlife agencies regarding potential impacts from the large increase in coal-plant pollutants on endangered fish and plants in the area in violation of the Endangered Species Act.